A shelf full of different colored and shaped shells and snail shells arranged decoratively.

 • Rio palisander wood products

-• Teeth, feathers, bones, hair and wool of protected animal species
+• leather and skins of many animal species

 New regulations covering the import of goods have been in force in Switzerland since July 1, 2014.
 Particular caution is called for when it comes to sensitive products such as imitations, food, plants and animals.
 It is worthwhile studying the actual laws in order to avoid unpleasant situations at customs and any criminal sanctions.
 All information without guarantee.